What is score voting?

-Score Voting is a single-winner voting system where voters rate candidates on a scale.
+Score voting (sometimes called range voting) is a single-winner voting system where voters rate candidates on a scale.
 The candidate with the highest rating wins.
+For comparison, consider ratings systems from site like: Internet Movie Database, Amazon, Yelp, and Hot or Not.
+Variations of score voting can use a score-style ballot to elect multiple candidates simultaneously.

 - No vote splitting or spoilers